Things going down to posterity

 Hokkaido, this northernmost island of Japan, is getting deserted.
 In rural areas (Hokkaido itself can be said a rural area in Japan, though), you can see abandoned and collapsing houses everywhere.
-Houses with a roof and walls deformed by the weight of snow, like ones in Tim Burton’s movies; rusty bicycles, snow shovels, etc. a part of which are seen in the grass around the house.
+Houses with a roof and walls deformed by the weight of snow, like ones in Tim Burton’s movies.
+Rusty bicycles, snow shovels, etc. are partly seen in the grass around such house.
 They are returning to the earth.
-Generally, such sceneries may just look sad, but (as writing before) I personally like to see them because they remind me of the fact that we are also a part of nature.
-At the same time, I’ve been interested in the difference between such things returning to the earth and the other things passed down to the next generation from the others.
+Generally, such sceneries may just look sad, but (as writing before) I personally like to see them.
+They remind me of the fact that we are also a part of nature.
+At the same time, I’ve been interested in the difference between such things returning to the earth and the other things passed down to the next generation.

-I once attributed the differences to the features or characteristics of things, but the words of a museum curator that I found in an article gave me a good awareness.
+I once attributed the differences to the features or characteristics of things, but the following words of a museum curator that I found in an article gave me a good awareness.
 He said “There’s no high and low in things.
 In order to study a specific period of history, important are things made and used at that time.
 Once we lose things, we can never take them back, and will even forget the fact that they existed.
 It’s too big a responsibility for one generation to decide which thing should stand the test of time.
 I want to keep as many things as possible to the next generation.”
 We sometimes unconsciously act like the ruler of the world.
 In fact, we appeared only for a moment in the long history of mankind to pass the baton.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.